the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 export default App;
 ~~~~~~~

 I used a `...` here as a placeholder, to keep my code snippet small (without App component implementation details) and focused on the essential parts (the `list` variable outside of the App component).
-I will use the `...` throughout the rest of this learning experience as placeholder for code blocks that I have established previous exercises.
+I will use the `...` throughout the rest of this learning experience as placeholder for code blocks that I have established in previous exercises.
 If you get lost, you can always verify your code using the CodeSandbox links I provide at the end of most sections.

 Each item in the list has a title, a url, an author, an identifier (`objectID`), points -- which indicate the popularity of an item -- and a count of comments.
 Next, we'll render the list within our JSX dynamically: